yazeedobaid/my-laravel-setup/README.md

 | ./docker-run npm ...        | node        | `./docker-run npm run watch`      |
 | ./docker-run ...            | app         | `./docker-run ls`                 |

+> All services of docker compose redirect their logs to the STDOUT and STDERR, so when running ```docker-compose up```
+>the logs will be redirected t terminal.

 ##### Data persistence:
 The database data and redis cache are mounted to Docker volumes.
 The volumes are created in the compose file.

+##### Caveats
+* An .env file must be created as usual in the root directory of the project.
+Docker compose use that file in building services containers.
+* For MYSQL, to use the root user remove the **MYSQL_USER** and **MYSQL_PASSWORD** from mysql service in docker-compose file.
+* Changing credentials in docker-compose for .env file will not take effect in database is already created (check MYSQL docs in hub.docker)